anshiiiikat/Multidimensional-array/README.md

 # Algorithms
 Addition of 2 matrices
-Start.
+1.Start.

-Input number of rows and columns for Matrix 1 → r1, c1.
+2.Input number of rows and columns for Matrix 1 → r1, c1.

-Input number of rows and columns for Matrix 2 → r2, c2.
+3.Input number of rows and columns for Matrix 2 → r2, c2.

-Check if r1 != r2 or c1 != c2:
+4.Check if r1 != r2 or c1 != c2:

-If true → print “Invalid rows or columns.” and exit.
+5.If true → print “Invalid rows or columns.” and exit.

-Declare 2D arrays m1[r1][c1] and m2[r2][c2].
+6.Declare 2D arrays m1[r1][c1] and m2[r2][c2].

-Input elements of Matrix 1.
+7.Input elements of Matrix 1.

-Display Matrix 1.
+8.Display Matrix 1.

-Input elements of Matrix 2.
+9.Input elements of Matrix 2.

-Display Matrix 2.
+10.Display Matrix 2.

 corresponding elements of both matrices and print the result.

 End.

 # Multiplication of 2 matrices
-Start
+1.Start

-Input Dimensions
+2.Input Dimensions

 -Get the number of rows (r1) and columns (c1) for the first matrix (M1).